SharedSmally/doc/k8sd/dockerfile.md

 - CMD should be used as a way of defining default arguments for an ENTRYPOINT command or for executing an ad-hoc command in a container.
 - CMD will be overridden when running the container with alternative arguments.

+## VOLUME
-## VOLUME: creates a mount point and marks it as holding externally mounted volumes from native host or other containers.
+Creates a mount point and marks it as holding externally mounted volumes from native host or other containers.
 ```
 VOLUME ["/data"]
 ```